Public Transportation Studies and Initiatives

 More information on public transit routes and schedules for Portland and the region's transit providers can be found in the Greater Portland Transit Guide and Map

-The City is actively working with METRO on bus system changes including the installation of bus shelters at key locations.
+The City is actively working with METRO on bus system changes including the installation of bus shelters at key locations, changes to bus routes to serve new needs, the frequency of bus service and their schedules.
+In addition, METRO is undertaking two main initiatives to improve the customer experience and its route structure.

 The Portland Peninsula Transit Study was initiated to develop effective alternative transportation solutions that will maintain and enhance the livability of the Portland Peninsula including: